valueflows/valueflows/use-cases/enspiral.md

 The following is sample data for the minimal core for simple accounting based on an Enspiral scenario.
 It is based on the following stories:

-Two developers (M and S) working on a project for a client (XYZ) through a network consulting company (ES).
+Two developers, Alice and Bob,  working on a "Delivery App" project  for a client, "Acme Corporation" through a network consulting company, Enspiral Services with the aid of Charles, an account manager.

-- In a month, M docked 30 hours working on the LG project for XYZ, and S docked 40 hours on the same project.
+- In a month, Alice docked 30 hours working on the Delivery App project for Acme, and Bob docked 40 hours on the same project.
-- During the month, C worked 5 hours as part of ES, managing the client XYZ relationship, billing, etc. (not billable to XYZ).
+- During the month, Charles worked 5 hours as part of Enspiral Services, managing the client relationship with Acme, billing, etc. (not billable to Acme).
-- At the end of the month, ES invoiced the client LG $7000 ($3000 for M's work, and $4000 for S’s work).
+- At the end of the month, Enspiral Services invoiced the client for the Delivery App project $7000 ($3000 for Alice's work, and $4000 for Bob’s work).
-- The client XYZ paid the invoice a few days later, sending the money to ES.
+- The client Acme paid the invoice a few days later, sending the money to Enspiral Services.
-- ES distributes the money according to the value equations agreed upon.
-Their value equation for this project is $100 / hour, with 20% of that going back to ES.
-The 20% is distributed for the non-billable client management, to a sister project they want to support (CB), and to the ES general overhead fund.
+- Enspiral Servics distributes the money according to the value equations agreed upon.
+Their value equation for this project is $100 / hour, with 20% of that going back to Enspiral Services.
+The 20% is distributed for the non-billable client management, to an internal sister project they want to support (Cobudget), and to the Enspiral Services general overhead fund.
 - Upon distribution, all the individual accounts have access to the amount.

 Diagram of some of the Economic Events listed in detail below: